-Iwalani Tseu
+'Iwalani Tseu

-Iwalani's School of Dance originated in Wahiawa on North Cane Street in August 1974 and is now located in Mililani and Waipi'o Gentry, O'ahu.
-Iwalani teaches dances of all the different cultures that make Hawai'i the melting pot of the world.
+'Iwalani's School of Dance originated in Wahiawa on North Cane Street on August 1974 and is now located in Mililani and Waipi'o Gentry, O'ahu.
+'Iwalani teaches dances of all the different cultures that make Hawai'i the rainbow connection of the world.